 I want to have a party at Wahaca! >

 ¡Ay, fiesta!
-If you are looking to make a large group booking for a meal, please head to the restaurant’s location page and use the booking calendar to enquire.
+If you are looking to make a large group booking for a meal, please head here and use the booking calendar to enquire.
 If you have questions or need advice on where would suit your group, email us.

-If you’re after a standing party and a little more space, make an enquiry direct to one our London bars in Soho, Charlotte Street, Canary Wharf or our Rooftop bar in Liverpool, all available for group bookings and private hire.
+If you’re after a standing party and a little more space, make an enquiry direct to one our London bars in Soho, Charlotte Street, Canary Wharf or our Rooftop bar in Liverpool, Atrium bar in Manchester or Rojito bar in Cardiff, all available for group bookings and private hire.

 I’m having a party and I want Wahaca to come. >

-Primarily Wahaca focuses all of our time, attention and people on making our restaurants tip-top, so unfortunately we aren’t set up to offer catering or bringing our street food van out to small private parties or weddings at the moment.
+Primarily Wahaca focuses all of our time, attention and people on making our restaurant experience excellent, so unfortunately we aren’t set up to offer catering or bringing our street food van out to small private parties or weddings at the moment.
 But we do get lots of requests, so it’s something we’re working on!

 We can consider catering or bringing out our super-duper tanked up taco van to some larger corporate events, so you can drop us a line here to find out if we can help out.